BIOGRAPHY

 She also works as an orchestral arranger, recently writing for “Queen Orchestrated” and “David Bowie Orchestrated” shows, performed around Australia.

 An active performer herself, Aija is a folk singer and plays the Latvian folk instrument, kokle.
 She regularly performs solo, duet, and ensemble performances in the ethno-pop / Latvian modern folk music genre.
-In 2023, Aija represented Australia in the televised Latvian diaspora concert in Rīga Latvia, singing her work “Gula Meitīna” (Sleeping girl) with Sydney singer Selga Tuktēns.
-Aija also sings in Sydney Philharmonia Choirs, Vox, where she has had the opportunity to both sing and conduct her compositions, with the guidance of conductor Elizabeth Scott.
+In 2023, Aija represented Australia in the televised Latvian diaspora concert in Rīga Latvia, singing her work “Gula Meitīna” (Sleeping girl) with Sydney singer Selga Tuktēna.

 In 2023, Aija was the fifth recipient of the Andris Ritmanis Creative Future Memorial Fund award from the PBLA Kultūras fonds un Padome (The Cultural Foundation and Council of the World Association of Free Latvians): a prize awarded to diaspora Latvian musicians and poets, in support of future creativity.
 Aija is the second Australian to receive this award.

-To Aija, composing and conducting go hand-in-hand, providing unique insight into each artform, which she hopes to share with her players, singers, and audiences.
+For Aija, composing and conducting go hand-in-hand, offering unique insights into each artform - insights she hopes to share with her players, singers, and audiences.

 Photo: KATE MITCHELL